 - 20g Chinese cooking wine (Shao xing wine)

-- 2 Tbsp dried salted black beans (purchased in a bag at Asian grocery)
+- 2 tablespoon dried salted black beans (purchased in a bag at Asian grocery)

 - 10g sesame oil